-Joint Pathway students must take at least 45 and no more than 75 credits from the table above to include BIOS 2202.
-Students should choose their modules carefully to ensure they take account of prerequisites for intended modules at Level 6.
+Joint Pathway students must take at least 45 credits and no more than 75 credits from the table above to include BIOS 2100 and BIOS 2106.

-Students taking Joint Honours whose subjects are both within the Biological Sciences (i.e. Animal Biology with Human Biology or Human Nutrition) must take BIOS2200 Project and Career Development in preparation for BIOS3001/2 in the third year.
+Students taking Joint Honours whose subjects are both within the Biological Sciences (ie. Human Biology with Human Nutrition or with Animal Biology) must take BIOS2200 Project and Career Development in preparation for BIOS3001/2 in the third year.

-Joint students whose second subject is Ecology or Environmental Science should take BIOS2200 or ENVS2010 Research Practice and Professional Development depending on whether their research project will be in the biological or environmental area.
+Joint students whose second subject is Ecology or Environmental Science should take BIOS2200 or ENVS2010 Research Practice and Professional Development depending on whether their Research Project will be in the biological or environmental area.

-Joint students whose second subject is not a science (e.g. psychology, sports) MUST NOT take BIOS2200 as you will take either BIOS3114 Research Methods and Research Proposal or a Research Project in your second subject in year 3.
+Joint students whose second subject is not a science (e.g. psychology, sports) MUST NOT take BIOS2200 and will take either BIOS3114 Research Methods and Research Proposal or a Research Project in your second subject at Level 6.